linode/docs/docs/guides/applications/big-data/an-introduction-to-apache-kafka/index.md

 - They can be stored indefinitely subject to storage limits.
 By default, events are kept for seven days.
 Each event within a topic is stored within a designated partition.

-Kafka topics can be managed via the [*Kafka Administration API*](https://kafka.apache.org/27/javadoc/index.html).
-Kafka’s topics are divided into several **partitions**.
-Following are some of Kafka's partition facts:
+Kafka topics can be managed via the [Kafka Administration API](https://kafka.apache.org/27/javadoc/index.html).
+Kafka’s topics are divided into several *partitions*.
+Some of Kafka's partition facts are as follow:

-- Kafka groups message together when accessing a partition, resulting in efficient linear writes.
+- Kafka groups messages together when accessing a partition, resulting in efficient linear writes.
 Each message obtains a sequentially increasing number and is stored at an offset within its partition.
 This is used to maintain strict ordering.

 - Events in a partition are always read in the same order they were written, but you can choose to compact a Kafka topic.